Main page content

 There can be delays in sending updates.
 If your name, address, or gender has changed, you can check online to make sure the register is updated.

-Updating your information directly with Elections Yukon using the online registration application ensures your name appears correctly on your voter information card.
+Updating your information directly with Elections Yukon using the online registration application ensures your name and address will be correct on your voter information card.
 If you can't update your information online, you can call us at 1-866-668-8683.

-What is the difference between a mailing address and a residential address?
+What is the difference between a mailing address and a civic address?

-Your mailing address is the one you use to receive mail.
-It may include a post office box number.
+Your mailing address is where you receive mail.
+It could be a post office box number.
 We need this address to mail you information about when and where you should go to vote.

 Your residential address is where you live.
 It usually consists of a building number, street name, and community name.
 We need this information to determine what Electoral District you register in.